The Napa Wine Project

 This Leducq Foundation also operates Boston based, Broadview Ventures – an organization that focuses on emerging technology as it relates to cardiovascular and neurovascular disease.

-Proceeds from the tasting fee and or sales of wine help support the Leducq Foundation’s international cardiovascular research programs – the disease that ultimately kills Jean’s father and grandfather.
+Proceeds from the tasting fee and or sales of wine help support the Leducq Foundation’s international cardiovascular research programs – the disease that ultimately felled Jean’s father and grandfather.
 This is the only winery with a physical winery location in Napa Valley that we know of who has built their charity work directly into their winery operations.
 For consumers, this is a great way to contribute to a worthwhile cause while simultaneously enjoying excellent wines.

 The estate is 42 acres of which 39 are planted to vineyards.
 The vines are all farmed organically (CCOF certified) and biodynamically.
 Biodynamic farming typically involves a number of farming practices including three primary ones; you build the soil naturally using special natural compost, philosophically farm, prune and harvest based on phases of the moon and planets, control pests and diseases without chemicals (cover crops) and use plants that attract beneficial insects.
 If you would like to find out more about this type of farming – ask one of the employees – they are more than happy to share additional information.

 In late summer 2020, Ehlers Estate installed several red container like structures on the back of the property at the edge of the vineyards.
 These are part of their Biofiltro system, converting grey water using vermiculture (vermifiltration) into potable water which is then used for irrigating their landscaping and gardens.
+And the back of the winery is painted with an array of bright colors in a striped pattern; these are an homage to Sylviane’s flower gardens growing in raised beds to the rear of the winery, and a small archway with a table where she used to spend some of her time while on the property.

-Ehlers Estate does not purchase or sell grapes – all wines produced are from their estate vineyards.
+Ehlers Estate does not purchase or sell grapes; all wines produced are from their estate vineyards.
 In addition, unlike the majority of area wineries who outsource to vineyard management companies, for many years Ehlers Estate employed their own vineyard workers and were overseen by vineyard foreman Francisco Vega who lived on the property for more than 15 years.
 In more recent years, a vineyard management team was hired.

 Select Wines